laureschemm/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Optimize for readability and maintainability, even if it takes a few more lines or seems less 'elegant' at first glance.
 Future you and your colleagues will thank you."

 In essence, always prioritize writing clean, well-structured, and easily understandable code over writing complex or excessively condensed code that may save space or seem impressive momentarily.
 Remember, the true cost of software development lies in its maintenance and evolution over time.

+# 2024-03-13
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.
+In software development, this translates to striving for clean, maintainable code that's easy to understand and modify.
+Always aim to reduce complexity by breaking down large problems into smaller, manageable parts.
+Remember that code is read far more often than it's written, so write with clarity and conciseness in mind.
+Keep your design patterns straightforward, embrace modularity, and practice consistent documentation.
+The most elegant solutions are often the simplest ones.